openethereum/parity-ethereum/.github/CONTRIBUTING.md

 ## Contribute!

-If you would like to contribute to Parity, please [fork it](https://github.com/paritytech/parity/#fork-destination-box), fix bugs or implement features, and [propose a pull request](https://github.com/paritytech/parity/compare).
+If you would like to contribute to Parity, please **fork it**, fix bugs or implement features, and [propose a pull request](https://github.com/paritytech/parity/compare).

 Please, refer to the [Coding Guide](https://github.com/paritytech/parity/wiki/Coding-guide) in our wiki for more details about hacking on Parity.